 We’ve come a long way since 2006 when the SaaS business model was first adopted.
-Back then, companies knew how to sell features and functionality, and engineers knew how to make products.
+Companies knew how to sell features and functionality back then, and engineers knew how to make products.

 What they didn’t know was how to manage ongoing customer relationships.
-Once the initial competition between the old-model, perpetual-licensed on-premise software vendors, and the arising SaaS vendors was resolved (the SaaS vendors won), the truth of the necessary organizational changes began to be realized.
+Once SaaS vendors won the initial competition against the old-model, perpetual-licensed on-premise software vendors, the truth of the necessary organizational changes started to be clear.

 6. Do what’s best for your business